-Tokyo is a massive place, and while that can be good for some things, it can also make it a bit … well … intimidating and scary, if we’re being honest.
+Tokyo is a massive place, and while that can be good for some things, it can also be intimidating and scary if we’re being honest.
 Don’t get us wrong, it’s exciting, busy and a complete adventure, and you’ll be glad you moved here, but there are some things that can be challenging.
 Whether you’re moving to Tokyo for work, school or have just decided to take a chance and see how life goes—you’ll have some ideas about what you want from your time here.

 While we strive to prove that living in Japan can be cheap, there are some things that this country is expensive for, and moving can be one of them.
 Set-up costs can be unusually high due to the (ridiculous) fees added on to rental agreements, for example: key money, cleaning fees, maintenance fees, contract fees and agency fees—all on top of a deposit, which means you can end up paying about six times your rent when you first move in to a place.

-There are ways to avoid this, and we’ll go into that, but paired with delayed payment from work (for example, if you start mid month, it may be over eight weeks until you receive your first full paycheck), it can be an expensive time, so be prepared and make sure you have enough money to see you through (ideally brought in cash).
+There are ways to avoid some of those costs, and we’ll go into that below.
+However, even some of those fees paired with delayed payment from work (for example, if you start mid-month, it may be over eight weeks until you receive your first full paycheck), it can be an expensive time—so be prepared with enough money to see you through the first couple months (ideally brought in cash).